rcpch/digital-growth-charts-server/docs/products/react-component.md

 * Event logging - events associated with measurements
 * Bone ages
 * Midparental heights with midparental centile lines (at +2 and -2 SDS)

+### Version 4 new features

+* Rework the data structure to match that from API to prevent persisting data in the component in future
+* BMI SDS lines
+* SDS charts
+* Save to clipboard

+## Background

+### Why a Chart library?

+In the process of building the API, we realised that it would not be easy for developers not familiar with growth charts to produce them.
+Even if the API were to send all the values to render centiles and growth measurement points in plottable format (which it does), the challenge of rendering these remains complicated.

+For example, charts typically have 9 main centile lines (though there are other formats), each of which can be rendered as a series.
+However the UK-WHO chart is made of several growth references, each from different datasets, and it is a stipulation that they must not overlap - this means for the four datasets which make up UK-WHO, the developer must render 36 separate 'sections' of centile lines correctly.

+Even then, there are certain rules which are key, published by the RCPCH project board.
+These relate to usability of the charts.
+For example, the 50th centile should be de-emphasised.
+These and other rules are listed on the [RCPCH Github](https://github.com/rcpch)

+Given the complexity, we decided to create a React component library for developers to use.
+We designed it to be customisable for those that wanted to use it, but also as a demonstration for developers who wanted to build the charts themselves from the ground up.

+If you want to see how the library is implemented, we have built a client for the RCPCHGrowth API in React, which can be found [here](https://github.com/rcpch/digital-growth-charts-react-client).

+### Why use React?

+React is a popular UI library for Javascript.
+It has endured well and seems like a popular choice for developers.
+Importantly, unlike some other Javascript frameworks which are primarily designed for Single Page Applications, React doesn't expect to have the entire webpage to itself.
+It can be used as a small component in any other web page, even if the main framework being used is something completely different.

+!!! question "Tell us what you think"
+    Let us know what you think of our design decisions, on this or any other area of the dGC Project, by chatting to us on our [dGC Forum](https://openhealthhub.org/c/rcpch-digital-growth-charts/) :fontawesome-brands-discourse:

+### What about other frameworks/UI libraries?

+If you need us to develop a charting component in a different language or framework, we may be able to do this with you or your company, however we would need to discuss the requirements and quote for this service.
+You should be aware that all such RCPCH-developed artefacts will also be open source.
+We will of course ensure that the licensing of such open source components is compatible with commercial use.

+!!! note "Contact us"
+    To contact us for this service, email <mailto:commercial@rcpch.ac.uk>

 ## Getting started